 Now, with that said - you will find other styles in my portfolio.
 Black and white conversions, sharp depth of field, soft pastel qualities, or grungy textures might fit your branding better.
 When clients tell me exactly what they are looking for, I am happy to change my lighting approach and post-production processes to fit their vision.

 Yes, when there is beautiful natural light, I use it to the full extent!
-But if the natural light isn't doing the trick (making my subject look their very best), I can fabricate my own 'natural light' with the use of artificial studio lighting and colored gels to either warm or cool the light to match the environment.
+But I am also completely comfortable with studio lighting and have loads of lighting equipment.
+So if the natural light is not doing the trick (making my subject look their very best), I can fabricate my own 'natural light' with the use of artificial studio lighting and colored gels to either warm or cool the light to match the environment.

 I always shoot in the largest Raw available.
 But I usually deliver .jpg (Jpeg) files, as they are ready to use for just about any need in print or online.